nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 The NEST support of SONATA edges
 --------------------------------

-Analogous to nodes, edge populations are serialized in edges HDF5 files and have a single associated edge types CSV file that assigns properties to all edges with a given edge type id.
+Analogous to nodes, edge populations are serialized in edge HDF5 files and have a single associated edge types CSV file that assigns properties to all edges with a given edge type id.

-NEST assumes the following structure of the edges HDF5 files:
+NEST assumes the following structure of the edge HDF5 files:

 ::